IDE setup¶

 the recommended IDE.
 To speed up indexing and prevent Bloop-related

-issues by default we export only 1 version of MultiScalaProject
+issues by default we export only 1 version of MultiScalaProject,

 otherwise it would need to cross-compile sources for all binary Scala